Carbon Neutral Council

 Brisbane City Council is committed to a clean, green and sustainable Brisbane.

-- measures our greenhouse gas emissions from all sources including the Rochedale landfill, electricity use in buildings and street lights and fuel use in Council buses and ferries
+• measuring our greenhouse gas emissions from all sources including the Rochedale landfill, electricity use in buildings and street lights and fuel use in Council buses and ferries

-- takes steps to reduce our carbon footprint where possible, such as through landfill gas capture and combustion, energy efficiency and renewable energy initiatives
+• taking steps to reduce our carbon footprint where possible, such as through landfill gas capture and combustion, energy efficiency and renewable energy initiatives

-- publishes an annual Carbon Neutral Public Disclosure Statement.
+• publishing an annual Public Disclosure Statement.

 Download our Public Disclosure Statements: